 Video Game: Mario & Luigi: Superstar Saga aka: Super Star Saga

-The first game in the Mario & Luigi series, released in 2003 for the Game Boy Advance, and Wii U E-Shop April 2014.In one of the most elaborate (original) games made for the Game Boy Advance, Mario is sent to the Beanbean Kingdom, which conveniently adjoins the Mushroom Kingdom.
+The first game in the Mario & Luigi series, released in 2003 for the Game Boy Advance, and for the Wii U eShop in April 2014.In one of the most elaborate (original) games made for the Game Boy Advance, Mario is sent to the Beanbean Kingdom, which conveniently adjoins the Mushroom Kingdom.
 Luigi reluctantly goes along after Mario and Bowser join forces.
 The Big Bad Cackletta reportedly has stolen Princess Peach's voice (yes, her voice) in order to activate the Beanstar, an artifact with the power to grant wishes.

 Action Insurance Gag: At the end of the early gameplay scenes, Bowser's Koopa Cruiser is destroyed by Fawful.
 Talking to one of the Koopa Troopas found afterwards yields the comment, "The K-Koopa Crusier...
 We haven't finished... paying it off.."